-- The Soma Cube project provides a foundation in the drawing methods and graphic techniques used by designers around the world and includes learning about formal drawing skills using a drawing board, dimensioning and a range of drawing projections. - The Mini Board Game project this is a practical project and is great fun.
+- Communication Skills provides a foundation in the drawing methods and graphic techniques used by designers around the world and includes learning about formal drawing skills using a drawing board, dimensioning and a range of drawing projections. - The Mini Board Game project this is a practical project and is great fun.
 However, you will learn during this project that finishing practical work to a high standard is not easy.
 You will be designing the game, using a die cutter to make the box and using a vacuum forming machine to make the plastic tray.
-The final board games look fantastic and you can see some examples on display. - The Chippenham project this project involves research into housing and shopping centres and will lead to you making an architectural model out of foam.
+The final board games look fantastic and you can see some examples on display. - The Chippenham project this project involves research into design styles and will lead to you making an architectural model out of foam.
 Your project will focus on a local environmental issue and you will meet a local architect during your site visit.
-The current project is the £20m third shopping centre planned for the Bridge Centre and Bath Road car park site. - The Product Modelling project this project includes work on ergonomics, product development and which leads to a solid, life size product model.
-The product is also packaged to a professional standard.
-If you work hard, you will be amazed at your final product!
+The current project is the £20m re-development planned for the Bridge Centre and Bath Road car park site.

-During term 6 you will be introduced to your major project.
-You will consider a range of projects and this will include a focus on Board Game design.
+During term 6 you will be introduced to your major Controlled Assessment project.
+You will consider a range of projects that suit your interests and skills based around the Contexts provided by the exam board AQA.